 10. Fontana del Porcellino

 Fontana del Porcellino is a bronze statue of a boar whose mouth represents a small fountain.
 When you arrive at Piazza del Mercato Nuovo, you’ll see a historic building with distinctive arches – the New Market Loggia, where the market is housed.
-Walk past the building and on your right you will see the wild boar statue with the fountain (opposite H&M).
+Walk past the building and on your right you will see a statue of a wild boar with a fountain.

 There is a nice legend connected with the wild boar statue – if you stroke the boar’s snout, it is said that you will return to Florence one day.
 He is petted by so many visitors daily that his snout is bright gold compared to the rest of his body.